Dahieh: 2006 Lebanon war

 Hezbollah's television station, Al-Manar, was targeted in the area.

-Hours after the August 14, 2006, ceasefire, Hezbollah pledged to reconstruct houses for the residents of Dahieh, and offered rent money for the period in which they were being built.
+Hours after the 14 August 2006, ceasefire, Hezbollah pledged to reconstruct houses for the residents of Dahieh, and offered rent money for the period in which they were being built.

-On September 22, 2006, Hezbollah's leader Hassan Nasrallah attended a mass rally in Dahieh declaring a "Divine Victory" against Israel.
+On 22 September 2006, Hezbollah's leader Hassan Nasrallah attended a mass rally in Dahieh declaring a "Divine Victory" against Israel.
 Apart from mentioning Hezbollah having 20,000 rockets at its disposal, he also went on to criticize Lebanon's central government, stating it should step down and form a unity government.
-According to the Hezbollah's "Jihad al-Bina' " association, the reconstruction of Dahieh started from May 25, 2007, the day of the anniversary of the 2000 Israeli pullout from Lebanon.
+According to the Hezbollah's "Jihad al-Bina' " association, the reconstruction of Dahieh started from 25 May 2007, the day of the anniversary of the 2000 Israeli pullout from Lebanon.

 2013 bombings

-On July 9, 2013, 53 people were wounded after a bomb exploded in a busy shopping street in the suburb; the blast came on a busy shopping day on the eve of the holy Muslim month of Ramadan.
+On 9 July 2013, 53 people were wounded after a bomb exploded in a busy shopping street in the suburb; the blast came on a busy shopping day on the eve of the holy Muslim month of Ramadan.
 A faction of the Free Syrian Army (FSA) claimed responsibility; however, FSA spokesman Luay Miqdad condemned the attack, as well as another attack the following month.

-On August 16, 2013, a month after the first bomb, another car bomb blast hit the suburb.
+On 16 August 2013, a month after the first bomb, another car bomb blast hit the suburb.
 At least 21 people were killed and 200 injured in the massive explosion, the majority of whom children.
 A group linked to the Syrian opposition calling itself the "Brigade of Aisha" claimed responsibility for the attack.

 2024 airstrikes

-On September 27, 2024, Israel launched airstrikes on the suburb, which led to the assassination of Hassan Nasrallah as part of the attack, as confirmed on the following day.
+On 27 September 2024, Israel launched airstrikes on the suburb, which led to the assassination of Hassan Nasrallah as part of the attack, as confirmed on the following day.

+2026 airstrikes

+An Israeli airstrike led to two fatalities on 27 March 2026 in the residential area of Tahwitat al-Ghadir.